fbouynot/dockersup/README.md

 At the time of writing, there is a bug on the sever side of the software causing it to crash on the second query.
 The infinite loop maintaining the server in listening state stops when we use a free(var_msg).

+Besides, the high number of files is a design desicion in order to ease the burden of collaborative work.

 ## Software compilation

 We recomand the use of Clion.